TheCharlatan/thecharlatan.github.io/_posts/2019-11-28-List-Of-Hardware-Wallet-Hacks.md

 :office: Vendor: Shift Cryptosecurity
 :iphone: Product: BitBox01
 :scroll: Title: Simulating the secure chip
-:nerd_face: Detail: After physically breaking apart the BitBox casing, attaching invasive probes, and manipulating the data sent to the BitBox's microcontroller, a BitBox could be reset but without erasing the wallet secrets.
+:nerd_face: Detail: After physically breaking apart the BitBox casing, attaching invasive probes, and manipulating the data sent to the BitBox's micro controller, a BitBox could be reset but without erasing the wallet secrets.
 A patch was provided on 31 July 2018.
-If the bottom casing of your BitBox has not been removed or tampered with, you are not at risk.
 :eyes: Type: Information leak
 :poop: Bug: Secrets not cleared after wallet reset
 :sunglasses: Reporter: Saleem Rashid